Skip to main content

 What is the Lot of Exaltation?

 Unlike most Arabic lots, the Lot of Exaltation does not use two planetary positions in its formula.
-Instead, it uses a fixed exaltation degree combined with the sect luminary (Sun for day charts, Moon for night charts) and the Ascendant.
-This makes it structurally unique among the lots and ties it directly to the concept of planetary exaltation: the zodiacal degree where a planet reaches its peak expression.
+Instead, it uses a fixed exaltation degreecombined with the sect luminary (Sun for day charts, Moon for night charts) and the Ascendant.
+This makes it structurally unique among the lots and ties it directly to the concept of planetary exaltation: the zodiacal degree associated with a planet's essential dignity in the traditional scheme.

 The Exaltation Degrees: A Unique Formula